pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 The program does in fact *not* yet hide the other tickets, because we have not said when we want our new `hide_if_not_chosen()` method to run.
 We'll fix that now, by using a broadcast message.
-When a ticket is chosen, it will broadcast a message, which *all ticket clones* will listen for:
+When a ticket is chosen, it will broadcast a message, which we will make *all ticket clones* listen for with a `when_I_receive()` decorator:

 {{< commit broadcast-hide-non-chosen >}}

+### Test the code!

+Run the code now to check it does what it should.

 ## Move the chosen ticket into the corner

-To make room to show the money, we want to animate the chosen ticket into the corner of the stage.
+To make room to show the coins and note, we will animate the chosen ticket into the corner of the stage.
 We can do this within the same `hide_if_not_chosen()` method, by adding an `else` clause saying what to do if the clone *is* the chosen one: